 ‘Novice’ by Michael Curtis The Society August 19, 2013 Beauty, Poetry 1 Comment Young knucklehead: Today you’ll bruise your thumb To harden you to pains to come; The sun will burn; the heat will cause you sweat; Dust will choke before the sun is set.
 When you are good for more than sweeping floors, In five or six years—maybe more— Then you may carve in stone your first design, Perhaps broad lace-work, or a vine.
 Should then the master see that you are good At carving in both stone and wood, He may allow a job and you your tools: So, stand sharp, don’t seem the fool.
 The master comes.
 Look how he moves with ease; A measured grace and force in harmony.
 Michael Curtis has 40 years of professional experience in architecture, sculpture, and painting.
 He has taught and lectured at universities, colleges, and museums including The Institute of Classical Architecture, The National Gallery of Art, et cetera.
 His paintings and sculptures are featured in over 300 private collections; his many public statues can be found in The Library of Congress, The Supreme Court, other public buildings and squares.
 Professional experiences include Archivist of State Art (Michigan); guest curator, The Detroit Institute of Art; founder of art galleries; widely published poet; founding director of The National Civic Art Society, et cetera.
-Featured Image: “Studio of a Sculptor” by Bossche (Bosch) Balthasar van den Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Studio of a Sculptor” by Bossche (Bosch) Balthasar van den NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Bruce Dale Wise August 26, 2013 Studio of a Sculptor by Balthasar van den Bossche Eight painted people are observing in context.
 The youth at left observes th’ ideal nude sculpture, a male upholding a female; an elder next, distractedly points at some object or picture a youth, enrapt, is holding.
 They, man in red hat and boy in blue top, stand below some nude figures, beside a guy in gold, who is being looked at, some kid, while looking at the woman with a glass of water given to a seated man, white, pat, her dress red, apron blue, a dog in view.
 And last, a man in orange top, perhaps just slightly vexed, observes her too, while chiseling Hercules’ ass and a bizarre, ferocious lion grimacing; and this is but a curt beginning’s labelling.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.